 Never give up hope of finding your self-employed mortgage

-However, like at so many other critical times in life, it’s not what you know, it’s who you know that opens doors.
+We agree with Virginia: mortgages for self-employed are hard to come by on the High Street.
+To a point.
+But, like at so many other critical times in life, it’s not what you know, it’s who you know that opens doors.

 John Yerou is a pioneer of contractor mortgages and owner and founder of Freelancer Financials, Contractor Mortgages®, C&F Mortgages and Self Employed Mortgages, trading styles and brands of the award-winning Mortgage Quest Ltd.